NeoRoo

 What I could have done better?

 The project had plans for Participatory design sessions.
-Since the traveling was restricted during COVID, I had limited resources to interact with users.
+Since traveling was restricted during COVID, I had limited resources to interact with users.
 However, researchers who visited health facilities were able to provide feedback to improve the product.

 Biggest Learnings